russmckendrick/records/content/albums/against-the-odds-1974-1982-24318461/index.md

 4. In The Flesh
 5. Look Good In Blue
 6. In The Sun
-7. A Shark In Jets Clothin
+7. A Shark In Jets Clothing
 8. Man Overboard
 9. Rip Her To Shreds
 10. Rifle Range